eralpkaraduman/LennyTTSUnity/README.md

 - Lets you know when it starts speaking.
 - Lets you know when it finishes speaking.
-- Lets you know when it reads a spesific word of the text.
+- Lets you know when it reads a specific word of the text.

 See the `TTSTest.cs` class in TTSTest Unity3D project for details.